Category Archives: Monaco Royals

 Louis’ grandfather Honoré II, Prince of Monaco; Credit – Wikipedia

-In 1641, during the reign of Louis’ grandfather Honoré II, Monaco had become a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
+In 1641, during the reign of Louis’ grandfather Honoré II, Monaco became a French protectorate, and the Princes of Monaco became vassals of the Kings of France while remaining sovereign princes.
 Many successive Princes of Monaco and their families spent most of their lives in France and intermarried with French and Italian noble families, including Louis.
 King Louis XIV of France was four years older than Louis and was his contemporary.

 When Louis reached a marriageable age, his grandfather Honoré II set out to find him a wife who was the daughter of a high noble at the French court.
 Via a marriage to a member of the French nobility, Louis’ grandfather hoped to strengthen the alliance between Monaco and France against Spain and obtain valuable connections to the French court.
 However, such a marriage would also benefit the family of Louis’ bride.
 Seven foreign princes, of which the Prince of Monaco was one, were recognized by the French Crown to owe a special loyalty to France.
 Called ducs et pairs étrangers (foreign dukes and peers), they were given extra privileges and took precedence over the French ducs et pairs.
 These foreign princes walked behind the princes of the blood royal in processions.
 Their wives also had privileges such as sitting on tabourets (stools) in the presence of the Queen.
 By marrying Louis, a future Prince of Monaco, the daughter of French noble would be assured of social, economic, and court preeminence.

 Honoré II and his advisers went through a list of French nobles with marriageable daughters, and Catherine-Charlotte de Gramont was chosen.
-Catherine-Charlotte was the daughter of Antoine III de Gramont, Duke of Gramont, a French military commander, diplomat, and a Marshal of France, and Françoise Marguerite du Plessis, a niece of the late powerful Cardinal Richelieu (Armand Jean du Plessis, Duke of Richelieu), who served as the First Minister of State to King Louis XIII of France from 1624 until his death in 1642.
+Catherine-Charlotte was the daughter of Antoine III de Gramont, Duke of Gramont, a French military commander, diplomat, and a Marshal of France, and Françoise Marguerite du Plessis, a niece of the late powerful Cardinal Richelieu (Armand Jean du Plessis, Duke of Richelieu), who served as the First Minister of State to King Louis XIII of France from 1624 until he died in 1642.
 Catherine-Charlotte and her cousin Antonin Nompar de Caumont, Marquis de Puyguilhem, later Duke of Lauzun, fell in love, and her father refused his permission for them to marry, they became lovers.
 Catherine-Charlotte was twenty, three years older than her prospective groom, but it was understood that she was unmarried because her father had refused to allow her to marry her cousin.
 Honoré II was assured that the affair between the cousins was over and that Catherine-Charlotte’s father would agree to the marriage.
 Only one of those statements turned out to be true.

 Catherine-Charlotte de Gramont; Credit – Wikipedia

-On March 30, 1660, 18-year-old Louis married 21-year-old Catherine-Charlotte de Gramont at the Gramont family’s Chateau de Pau located in the Pyrenees Mountains in Pau, France.
+On March 30, 1660, 18-year-old Louis married 21-year-old Catherine-Charlotte de Gramont at the Gramont family’s Chateau de Pau in the Pyrenees Mountains in Pau, France.
 The newlyweds spent the month of April at the Chateau de Pau.
 They then traveled to Paris where they lived on the second floor of the Gramonts’ townhouse on the Rue de l’Autriche and regularly attended the French court.
 Despite being married and Honoré II being assured the affair was over, Catherine-Charlotte continued her affair with her cousin Antoine Nompar de Caumont.
 Louis had difficulty adjusting to the change in his social position and life at the French court.

 Louis and Catherine-Charlotte had six children.
 In 1663, they founded a convent of the Order of the Visitation of the Holy Mary (also known as the Visitandines) in Monaco.
 Their twin daughters became nuns at the convent.